ChrstphrHll/npc_gen/students/Brinna Muerlara.md

 # Brinna Muerlara
 ---
 ### Description
-- Halfling Barbarian from Verdain
+- Halfling Barbarian from Aldercrown Empire
 - 1st year Exploration student in Burk
-- long wavy white hair that's put up, Gray eyes, and Brown skin
+- short straight auburn hair that's messy, Gray eyes, and Brown skin
 - Is Athletic and Reserved, and has Openness as their ideal

 ### Organizations